nytlyquest/alx-system_engineering-devops/0x01-shell_permissions/README.md

 **6-multiple_permissions** adds multiple permission to a file
 **7-everybody** grants execution permission to everyone
 **8-James_Bond** removes user and group permissions and gives other users all permissions
-**9-John_Doe** grants user all permissions, group read and execute, and others write and execute permissions **10-mirror_permissions** mirrors one file permission for another
+**9-John_Doe** grants user all permissions, group read and execute, and others write and execute permissions
+**10-mirror_permissions** mirrors one file permission for another
+**11-directories_permissions** grants execute permissions for only subdirectories in working directory